jeffro256/carrot/src/carrot_raw.md

 #### Computational Address-Address Unlinkability

-A third party cannot determine if two non-integrated Cryptonote addresses share the same <code>k<sub>v</sub></code> with any better probability than random guessing.
+A third party cannot determine if two non-integrated addresses share the same <code>k<sub>v</sub></code> with any better probability than random guessing.

 #### Computational Address-Enote Unlinkability

-A third party cannot determine if a Cryptonote addresses is the destination of an enote with any better probability than random guessing, even if they know the destination address.
+A third party cannot determine if an address is the destination of an enote with any better probability than random guessing, even if they know the destination address.

 #### Computational Enote-Enote Unlinkability